-Recently I bought the Marineland 5 Gallon Portrait Aquarium Kit.
+Recently I bought the Marineland 5-gallon portrait tank.

-I’ve had it set up on my desk for over 4 months and wanted to share my experience.
+I’ve had it set up for a while and want to share my experience.

 While this tank averages close to five stars on Amazon, there are some annoying things you should know.

-The Marineland 5 Gallon Tank is an overall solid beginner-friendly aquarium.
-The biggest annoyance is that there’s no handle on the lid, making it tricky to open.
-Bottom line, for the price – I would recommend it.
+For the price, the Marineland 5 Gallon Tank is an overall solid beginner-friendly aquarium.
+The biggest annoyance is that there’s no handle on the lid and the light isn’t suited for live plants.
+Because it was fair priced and easy to set up, I would recommend it to beginners.

 First, let me briefly go over…

 I wanted an aquarium that could fit on my work desk.
 I don’t have a lot of room, so this 5-gallon portrait worked perfectly.